michalc/lowhaio/README.md

 - Connection pooling
 - Creation of TLS/SSL connections, i.e. for HTTPS
 - Streaming of requests and responses
-- Parsing of HTTP headers
+- Parsing of HTTP headers, and closing connections on "Connection: close" headers.

 While many uses do not need requests or responses streamed, it's not possible to provide a meaningful streaming API on top of a non-streaming API, so this is deliberately provided out-of-the-box by lowhaio.